gvwilson/fiction/santas/index.md

 "It's nothing.
 Just some broken ribs.
 And maybe an eardrum.
-One of my presents went off a little early," she added, sounding just a little bit proud.
+One of my presents went off a little early," she added with a wicked grin.

 The burly santa wiped his eyes on a sleeve that Finner could have used as a sleeping bag.
-"The elves were helpin' me load up the stagecoach for the weekly delivery, just like they always do, an' then blam!"
+"The elves were helpin' me load up the stagecoach for a delivery, just like they always do, an' then *blam!*"
 He smacked a meaty fist into an equally meaty palm.
 "There they were,
 all over us.